muxammadjon77/login-system-team/README.md

 ```html
 <input type="email" id="email" class="form-control" placeholder="Enter your email" />
 ```
+Collects the email address from the user for password reset.

 #### 🔘 Reset Button
 ```
 <button id="reset-password-btn" class="btn btn-warning">Send Reset Link</button>
 ```
+Triggers the reset password process.

 #### 🔄 Navigation
 ```
 <a href="index.html">Back to Login</a>
 ```
+Provides an easy way for users to return to the login page.

 #### 🔌 JavaScript Integration
 ```
 <script type="module" src="forgot-password.js"></script>
 ```
+Connects this page to the backend logic in forgot-password.js, which handles sending the reset email via Firebase.

 ## 🔧 Forgot Password Logic — `forgot-password.js`